Women and literacy

 [see also the Criminal Justice Initiative of the Soros Foundation, whose Open Society Institute undertook the study described in the article]

-Incarceration to Inclusion : Looking at the Transition from Correctional Facility Program to Community Based Adult Education (overview) - abstract of a report written in Western Canada, due to be released online, PDF file.
+Incarceration to Inclusion : Looking at the Transition from Correctional Facility Program to Community Based Adult Education (overview) - abstract of a report written in Western Canada.

 Interview with Christian Parenti on the US Prison System (and more on Parenti)